n8kim1/battletrack/README.md

 - To download matches, go into the `battletrack` subfolder.
 (This location is important!
 TODO automated check for it) Then run `npx ts-node src/stats/download.ts`.
 - To generate stats, run `npx ts-node src/index.ts` from the battletrack subfolder
 - To use the dashboard locally, from the `client` folder, run `npm run battletrack-watch --config webpack-battletrack.config.js`.
+Then navigate to `http://localhost:3000/index.html`.

 ## Cool things to consider doing